solo-io/gloo/docs/content/reference/gloo_port_reference.md

 ## mTLS considerations

-Gloo Edge supports the use of mutual TLS (mTLS) communication between the Gloo Edge pod and other services, including the Envoy proxy, Extauth server, and Rate-limiting server.
+Gloo Gateway supports the use of mutual TLS (mTLS) communication between the Gloo Gateway pod and other services, including the Envoy proxy, Extauth server, and Rate-limiting server.
 Enabling mTLS includes the addition of sidecars for multiple pods, Envoy proxy for TLS termination and SDS for certificate rotation and management.
 More information on the details of mTLS implementation are available in the [mTLS doc]({{< versioned_link_path fromRoot="/guides/security/tls/mtls/" >}}).

 ### Updated pods

 The following pods are updated to support mTLS:
-* **Gloo Edge**: Envoy and SDS sidecars are added.
+* **Gloo Gateway**: Envoy and SDS sidecars are added.
 * **Gateway-proxy**: SDS sidecars added and ConfigMap updated for mTLS.
 * **ExtAuth**: Envoy and SDS sidecars are added.
 * **Rate-limit**: Envoy and SDS sidecars are added.